Why Creative Ecosystems Matter More Than Personal Brands

 your work has roots and cycles

-you thrive through community, not isolation
+you thrive through interdependence, not isolation

 your business has a climate and a rhythm

-rest is not a pause in productivity — it's part of the process
+rest is not a pause in productivity, it’s part of the process

 reciprocity is a strategy